 Getting to Redang Island (locally and commonly known as Pulau Redang) doesn’t have to be a stressful experience.
 Actually, it’s quite straightforward.
-In most circumstances, tourists wanting to visit Pulau Redang fly into Kuala Terengganu and then take the ferry from the city center to the island.
+In most circumstances, tourists wanting to visit Pulau Redang book a flight into Kuala Terengganu and then take the ferry from the city center to the island.
+If you are flying into Kuala Terengganu after the ferries stop running you can easily find a room near the ferry pier here.
 Since I have recently completed this trip from Kuala Terengganu to Pulau Redang, I felt it was necessary to provide our readers with the most up to date information regarding this popular transport connection.
 Pulau Redang (Redang Island) is beautiful and relaxing, therefore the last thing you want is to be stressed-out before you even reach it.

 So here it is, a step-by-step guide how to get from Kuala Terengganu to Pulau Redang (Redang Island):

 1. Make arrangements to reach Kuala Terengganu.
 This is the most practical and economical jump-off point for accessing ferries to Pulau Redang.
 I have booked flights into Kuala Terengganu’s airport on multiple occasions.
 Once you land, you can easily get a taxi to bring you to your hotel/guesthouse downtown or straight to the Shahbandar Jetty for about 30 RM.
 They won’t use a meter in the cab, but you will receive a set price before the trip starts with an issued ticket.